-Handel rips West Coast donors 'buying' seat in Georgia race; Palmetto contest takes 2nd billing
+Georgia race: Handel rips West Coast donors 'buying' seat; SC contest takes 2nd billing

 National Republicans' House campaign arm added $4.5 million, and the U.S. Chamber of Commerce chipped in another seven figures.

-All this spending reflects just how political important the Georgia race has become.
+All this spending reflects just how politically important the Georgia race has become.

 Another race, in South Carolina, also is being held Tuesday.
 Voters in the Palmetto State’s 5th Congressional District are going to the polls to determine who will succeed Mick Mulvaney – now the White House budget director -- in Congress.
 Millionaire developer Ralph Norman, the Republican, is favored over former Goldman Sachs tax adviser Archie Parnell, the Democrat.